harold-williams/sherlock/README.md

 ## WELCOME QUIZZERS
-Type the following instruction in the black box in the bottom left to install __./setup__ and then hit enter
+Type the following: __./setup__ in the black box in the bottom left and then hit enter

 To use the tool, type in the same black box:
 __./findusername__
+and hit enter again

 We are trying to track down __omarhoverhandsgelbaya__